-If we didn’t know better, we’d say they’re actually trying to be helpful for once… But hey, who are we to be snide?
-For those who might be out of the loop, here’s a guide to data rollover – the handy little feature that’s bringing relief to phone users across the state.
+If you’re the type to use only 1GB of your 6GB phone plan one month, then need something like 7GB the next month, data rollover could be your ticket to data freedom.
+For those who might be out of the loop, here’s a guide to data rollover – the handy little feature that’s bringing relief to phone users across the country.

 What is data rollover?